 Downloads: Whenever you download a file from a website, it is saved somewhere on your computer.
 Always make sure to right click and Save As… downloadable files from a website, and save them on the desktop.
 Browsers like Firefox have a download handler that tracks the files you save from the internet — always remember to hit “Clear List” after downloading.
 (If you don’t see this window, turn it on by going to Tools > Options, then checking “Show the Downloads Window.”
 Also make sure to check “Always ask me where to save files,” so that you don’t accidentally download a file to a spot you cannot find.)
 Whenever you view a file on your computer, it stores a record of it in a folder called “Recent Documents.”
 You can delete this entry by going to the Start Menu, followed by Recent Documents.
 It will open up a drop-down menu — right click on the files you wish to remove, and hit “delete.”

-E-mail: If an abuser sends you threatening or harassing e-mail messages, they may be printed and saved as evidence of this abuse.
+E-mail: If the person causing you harm sends you threatening or harassing e-mail messages, they may be printed and saved as evidence of this abuse.

 Be aware of how records of your emails can be accessed:

-• If there’s a risk that your abuser may know how to access your emails, it’s a good idea to set up a new email account.
+- If there’s a risk that the person harming you may know how to access your emails, it’s a good idea to set up a new email account.
 Use a provider like Hotmail or Gmail for an account you can access from anywhere, and use a name that is not recognizable as you, for example email@example.com.
 Keep this email secret.

 Toolbars: Toolbars such as Google, AOL and Yahoo keep a record of the search words you have typed into the toolbar search box.
 In order to erase all the search words you have typed in, you will need to check the individual instructions for each type of toolbar.
 For example, for the Google toolbar all you need to do is click on the Google icon, and choose “Clear Search History”.